syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 This is because your Website resource does not have an imageTag set.
 To fix this, edit the existing website request to include an imageTag and you will see the log line use that imageTag.

-To edit your website custom resource use the `K8s Shell` tab to run:
+To edit your website custom resource to set the `imageTag` field to `latest` use the `K8s Shell` tab to run:

 ```
 kubectl patch \